-- ➤ The majority of U.S. adults report using P2P payment platforms.
+- ➤ The majority of Washington state adults report using P2P payment platforms.
 And among those users, nearly three in five say that they sometimes or frequently use P2P while two in five report rarely using them. - More education is needed to raise awareness on how peer-to-peer (P2P) payment platforms operate.
-About half of U.S. adults incorrectly answered a quiz question about being able to reclaim your money if you make an error sending money through a peer-to-peer payment system.
-(You typically cannot.) - ➤ U.S. adults are using P2P payment platforms to send money to people they don't know.
-When making a purchase through an online bidding site (i.e., eBay), over half send the money to a seller with whom they have previously never done business and three in five send the money to a seller rated highly for fulfillment and delivery.
+Half of Washington state adults incorrectly answered a quiz question about being able to reclaim your money if you make an error sending money through a peer-topeer payment system.
+(You typically cannot.) - ➤ Washington state adults are using P2P payment platforms to send money to people they don't know.
+When making a purchase through an online bidding site (i.e., eBay), over half send the money to a seller with whom they have previously never done business and almost half send the money to a seller rated highly for fulfillment and delivery.
 (It is unsafe to use P2P payment platforms in this way.)

-The majority (71%) report using P2P payment platforms.
+The majority (73%) report using P2P payment platforms.